cwi-dis/ambulant/third_party_packages/readme.txt

 xerces:
 	windows only.

-	Download xerces-C++ Version 2.6.0 Source Release from
+	Download xerces-C++ Version 2.7.0 Source Release from
-	<http://xml.apache.org> and extract xerces-c-src_2_6_0 and put its
+	<http://xerces.apache.org> and extract xerces-c-src_2_7_0 and put its
 	content in the directory .../ambulant/third_party_packages/

 	Next read the Readme.html included in the xerces distribution and follow the MSVC Version 7 buil instructions.
-After building xerces copy xerces-c_2_6.dll and xerces-depcom_2_6.dll to
+After building xerces copy xerces-c_2_7.dll and xerces-depcom_2_7.dll to
 	ambulant/bin/win32 and the xerces-c_2.lib and xerces-depdom_2.lib to
 	ambulant/lib.win32.
 The files are located in
 	xerces-c-src_2_6_0\Build\Win32\VC7\Release.

-	If you want to compile AmbulantPlayer without xerces support use the Ambulant-win32-noxerces.sln solution.
+	If you want to compile AmbulantPlayer without xerces support use the NoXerces configurations in the Ambulant solution.

 others: